-Ms. Perkins & Mrs. Valencia – Homeroom Students in Middle School switch classes throughout the day.
-Mr. Atkins teaches language arts; Mr. Brumfield teaches social studies; Ms. Hayden teaches science; Mr. Perri teaches math; and Ms. Perkins teaches religion.
+Ms. Perkins & Mrs. Rolon – Homeroom.
+Students in Middle School switch classes throughout the day.
+Ms. Gillis & Ms. Haydon teach language arts and literature; Mr. Brumfield teaches social studies; Ms. Bale teaches science; Mr. Richardson teaches math; and Ms. Perkins teaches religion.

 GOALS & EXPECTATIONS

 Middle school students are role models for younger students.
 They are expected to use manners, show kindness, and do their best in and out of the classroom.
 The following are the Secrets to Middle School Success:

 - Absences: Successful students have regular attendance.
 They make arrangements with a responsible classmate to get work when the other is absent.
 When absent, they turn in what they missed in a timely manner.
 They don’t wait to be asked for missing work.
 If a test is missed, they make arrangements to take it.

 - Cell Phones: Successful students turn off their cell phones and give them to their homeroom teacher in the morning.
 They do not leave them in their purse, pocket, or backpack.

 - Chrome Books: Successful seventh and eighth grade students use their devices in the appropriate way.
 They bring them to school daily fully charged.